Road closures and diversions in your area

-Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local TransportNI office.
+In exceptional circumstances you can apply for a closure to allow approved works to be carried out by making a formal application to your local DfI Roads office.

-At least three weeks notice is required, unless it is an emergency situation where there is an immediate danger, as there is a legal and consultative process to go through.
+At least three weeks' notice is required, unless it's an emergency situation where there is an immediate danger, as there is a legal and consultative process to go through.

 The design, provision, maintenance and removal of all temporary barriers, diversionary signing and the like is the sole responsibility of the applicant.
 Costs associated with the closure application (including any advertising costs) may also be charged to the applicant.